 In most states, when employers run a background check, they’re able to see all of your past convictions.
 However, there are a select number of states where employers can only look at convictions from the last seven years; any charges older than that won’t show up.
 You’ll want to check if your state has any laws like this, as they may affect how you go about your job search.

 But what if you were charged with a crime but never actually convicted for it?
 Believe it or not, the charge will still appear on your criminal record.
 So even if you weren’t found guilty, employers will still be able to see it.

 All of the information a company finds can be used in deciding whether or not they hire you.
 This means you might want to avoid applying to jobs where the work is relevant to your charges.

 For example, let’s say you have a violent crime on your record; you may want to keep away from jobs that involve interacting with the public.
 Instead, you could look for jobs that are a bit more isolated, like a truck driving position.
 Or maybe you have a charge like robbery or theft; in that case, you’ll want to avoid applying to jobs dealing with money or retail products.
 Something in the manual labor or food service industries might be a better fit.

 Depending on the state where the crime took place, you may be able to have the charge expunged.
-Expungement is a legal procedure which permanently removes charges from your record, meaning they’ll no longer appear in background checks.
-Every state has their own laws about what can and can’t be expunged, and some of these can get pretty complicated.
+Expungement is a legal procedure that permanently removes charges from your record, meaning they’ll no longer appear in background checks.
+Every state has its own laws about what can and can’t be expunged, and some of these can get pretty complicated.
 Make sure you spend time researching the laws of any states where you may have charges, and find out if yours can be expunged.

 Criminal records can make it more difficult to land an interview and find a job, but now that you know the basics, you’re better equipped to deal with the challenge ahead.
-Be resilient, and continue to make positive changes, and hopefully you'll get the job you want.
+Be resilient, and continue to make positive changes, and hopefully, you'll get the job you want.